iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 />
 <br />

-#### Large Top-k (e.g., 50): With this setting, the model has a wider array of words to choose from for each step, potentially leading to a more unique or unconventional description:
+#### Large top-k (e.g., 50): With this setting, the model has a wider array of words to choose from for each step, potentially leading to a more unique or unconventional description:

 <ChatConversation
   conversation={[